Steven-matos/discord-rsvp-bot/COMMANDS.md

 **How to use:**
 1. Type `/force_post_rsvp`
+2. The bot will show progress updates:
+   - 🔄 **Checking current setup...** (validates configuration)
+   - 🔄 **Validating configuration...** (checks permissions and settings)
+   - 🔄 **Removing existing post and creating new one...** (if post already exists)
+   - 🔄 **Creating today's RSVP post...** (for new posts)
-2. The bot will check:
+3. The bot will check:
-   - If today's RSVP was already posted
+   - If today's RSVP was already posted (will delete and recreate if needed)
    - If the event channel is configured
    - If the bot has proper permissions in the channel
    - If the weekly schedule is set up
-3. If all checks pass, it will post today's RSVP to the configured event channel
+4. If all checks pass, it will post today's RSVP to the configured event channel

 **When to use it:**
 - The automatic daily posting at 9:00 AM Eastern didn't work